KimuraYu45z/An-positive-analysis-of-the-monetary-spillover-channels-in-Europe-and-Japan/README.md

-# An positive analysis of the monetaryspillover channels in Europe and Japan
+# An positive analysis of the monetary spillover channels in Europe and Japan

 ## Faculty of Economics, Kyoto University